vivaldiibm/getting-and-cleaning-data/codebook.md

  $ angle(Z,gravityMean)                              : num  -0.3524 -0.218 0.0123 0.0689 0.065 ...

 In the tidy data the number of subject is 30 and the activities were categorized as following: walking, walking_upstairs, walking_downstairs, sitting, standing and laying.

+The data cleaning procedure is provided clearly and in detail in run_analysis.R.

+The common steps are:
+1) setting the working directory and loading essenstial packages such as data.table and dplyr.
+2) Link and associate the train and test files with the features files.
+3) Link and associate the activity and feature labels with the tests and train dataset.
+4) Labeling the activity and other variables in the dataset.
+5) writing the tidy data as text file.